turbaevsky/indicators/doc/PI_DB_TS.md

 ##### Purpose of the Report

-This report provides data for users to assess the promptness and punctuality of data provided to the WANO Regional Centers.
-Data that is submitted to the appropriate WANO Regional Center in accordance with the associated Due Date (30 days for Atlanta Center and 75 days for other Centers from the end of the Reporting Quarter) is deemed to be Timely.
+This report provides data for users to assess the promptness and punctuality of data provided to the WANO Regional Centres.
+Data that is submitted to the appropriate WANO Regional Centre in accordance with the associated Due Date (30 days for Atlanta Centre and 75 days for other Centres from the end of the Reporting Quarter) is deemed to be Timely.

 ##### Page Elements

 You have seen how to make the core report selections of Region, Member, Utility and Station (see Unit Selection-Reports Help) by using the arrows to view the drop-down menus.

-_Note: Only the locations for which you are authorized to enter data will be represented in the drop-down menus._
+_Note: Only the locations for which you are authorised to enter data will be represented in the drop-down menus._

 To complete the Timeliness Report set-up, two additional values have been added for selection: